Updated August 2023

 #1 Use rebalance delay to reduce the number of consumer group rebalances

 By default, when adding a new consumer the brokers will wait three seconds before adding the new consumer into the overall pool of available consumers.
-After the three seconds the brokers will rebalance what data is sent to which consumer.
-Read more on the Kafka consumer rebalance time here.
+After the 3 seconds, the brokers will rebalance what data is sent to which consumer.
+Click for more information about Kafka consumer rebalance time.

-Typically we see production with a three second delay and development with zero delay.
+Typically we see production with a 3 second delay and development with zero delay.

 #2 Process messages once with exactly_once processing.guarantee